-LCD Shows Explanation STANBY (STANDBY) This mode is displayed when the unit is first turned on.
-The inverter remains off and the TRTC does not provide output power to the loads.
-If input line power is qualified, it automatically () switches to line mode.
+LCD Shows Explanation STANBY This mode is displayed when the unit is first turned on.
+The inverter remains off and the TRTC (STANDBY) does not provide output power to the loads.
+If input line power is qualified, it automatically (017111001) switches to line mode.
 ONLINE The normal operating mode.
-Input line power is provided to the loads, the batteries are charging and the TRTC is ready to provide backup power ONBAT The unit automatically transfers to battery when input line power is unqualified or not pres ONDAT batteries provide power to the loads BOOST The unit automatically transfers to BOOST mode to raise the lower input line voltage v 60031 drops below the user programmable preset limit The unit automatically transfers to BUCK mode to reduce the higher input line voltage w BUCK raises above the user programmable preset limit When "Self-Test" mode is active, the unit will enter "Battery Mode" automatically to test or check if SFTEST output voltage and waveform is correct.
+Input line power is provided to the loads, the batteries are charging ONLINE and the TRTC is ready to provide backup power ONBAT The unit automatically transfers to battery when input line power is unqualified or not present.
+The ONDAT batteries provide power to the loads BOOST The unit automatically transfers to BOOST mode to raise the lower input line voltage when output B0031 drops below the user programmable preset limit BUCK The unit automatically transfers to BUCK mode to reduce the higher input line voltage when output DOCK raises above the user programmable preset limit When "Self-Test" mode is active, the unit will enter "Battery Mode" automatically to test or check if SFTEST output voltage and waveform is correct.
 After the programmed duration, the unit returns back to (SELF TEST) "Line Mode".
 Users may use "Maintenance Mode" to configure a longer time for self-test.
 Default time for self-test is 1 minute.
 LOWBAT When the unit is in "Battery Mode" the batteries begins to discharge.
 If the battery voltage falls (LOW BATT) below the user programmed (40% default setting) of its capacity, "LOWBAT" warning appears.

-When enable
+^{· } When enable